 Benefits Change Orders

-Change orders look annoying to either or both parties but there are benefits but major benefit is it helps to avoid final deliverable rejection from the owner.
+Change orders look annoying to either or both parties but there are benefits but the major benefit is it helps to avoid final deliverable rejection from the owner.

 Every project has some issues regarding design change or any other major attribute but frequent change is always not good.
 It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
 However, less than 10% amount change orders are reasonable & help for the acceptable deliverable to the customer.

 If you think it a good read then share with your colleague & also visit here